top of page

 Review from Tomaž Gržeta at the Flores Musicae Festival 2024 (Nova Gorica)

 Ensemble Pampinea frequently performs across Europe and beyond.
-In 2024, the ensemble concluded a critically acclaimed tour in the UK, giving five concerts across London, Cornwall, and Devon.
-The ensemble has also performed in Slovenia and Italy at festivals such as Seviqc Brežice, Musica Cortese, Flores Musicae, Kristalni Abonma Škofja Loka, and Muzej Občine Šenčur.
-Currently, the ensemble is organizing a Canadian tour for 2026—set to cross the Atlantic with its compelling and playful programmes.
+In 2024, the ensemble concluded a critically acclaimed tour in the UK, giving 5 concerts across London/ Cornwall/ Devon.
+The ensemble also played at Seviqc Brežice, Musica Cortese, Flores Musicae, Kristalni Abonma Škofja Loka, and Muzej Občine Šenčur.
+Currently, the ensemble is preparing for a Canadian tour for 2026—set to cross the Atlantic with its compelling and playful programmes.
 (Upcoming concerts)

-Ensemble Pampinea is directed by early recorder/keyboard player and musicologist Fiona Kizzie Lee.
-The ensemble’s approach maintains a balance between historically informed performance research and innovative performance arrangements that fulfill the needs of modern audiences.
 A spectacular range of instruments is featured in the ensemble, including the recorder, organetto, fiddle, pipe and tabor, clavisimbalum, and, last but not least, the voice.
+(Videos)

 bottom of page